Forecasted Treatment Effects: Online Appendix

 Note that under \eqref{averagebias} below, $\mathbb{E}(\widehat{\rm DFAT}_h)={\rm ATT}_h$ in \eqref{ATT_control}:

-Unlike in the baseline case, the forecast $\widehat{y}_{i\tau+h}(0)$ can be biased, as long as the average bias for the treated group equals the average bias for the control group.
-As a consequence, the DGP for $y_{it}(0)$ can contain additive time effects that are common across individuals such as additive macro shocks that affect both treated and control groups in the same way.
+Unlike in the baseline case, the forecast $\widehat{y}_{i\tau+h}(0)$ can be biased, as long as the average bias for the treated group equals the average bias for the untreated group.
+As a consequence, the DGP for $y_{it}(0)$ can contain additive time effects that are common across individuals such as additive macro shocks that affect both treated and untreated groups in the same way.

+Condition \eqref{averagebias} is satisfied when the DGP components in Assumption~\ref{ass:Series2} have the same average conditional expectation across treatment groups, i.e., when the mean-stationary, unit-root, and deterministic trend components are balanced on average between treated and untreated units.
+This is distinct from parallel trends: parallel trends restricts the evolution of outcome differences over time, while our condition restricts balance in the components that determine forecast errors.

-The presence of a control group allows us to substitute Assumption \ref{ass:Series2} to allow for a common shock that is not necessarily polynomial, e.g., $y_{it}\left(0\right)=\tilde{y}_{it}(0) +\gamma_t$, where $\tilde{y}_{it}(0)$ satisfies Assumption \ref{ass:Series2}.
+The presence of an untreated group allows us to substitute Assumption \ref{ass:Series2} to allow for a common shock that is not necessarily polynomial, e.g., $y_{it}\left(0\right)=\tilde{y}_{it}(0) +\gamma_t$, where $\tilde{y}_{it}(0)$ satisfies Assumption \ref{ass:Series2}.
 Then, under assumptions similar to Assumptions \ref{Unbiasedness} and \ref{ass:Sampling}, it is possible to show consistency and asymptotic normality of \eqref{DFAThat}.